-Master of Physiotherapy Specialty -Community Physiotherapy
+Name of the Programme Master of Physiotherapy Specialty -Community Physiotherapy

-Radiological Diagnosis
+Name of the Course Radiological Diagnosis

-MPTAEEC003
+Course Code MPTAEEC003

-2 credit
+Credits per semester 2 credit

-60 hours
+Hours per semester 60 hours

 Course Outcomes Student will be able to CO 1 describe significance of radiology in the field of Physiotherapy and importance of radiology as an adjunct to the confirmation of clinical diagnosis of the patient.
 CO 2 describe various modalities in the field of radiology and applications in the management of patients.
 CO 3 identify abnormalities in radiographs related to cardiorespiratory, musculoskeletal systems CO 4 Outline findings of MRI, CT scans and correlate the findings to functional impairments of cardio respiratory, musculoskeletal and neurological systems